Life is full of simple joys and I love sharing them online. Read my articles for activities that will bring light into your life!

-This is a pattern which my father-in-law used.
+This is a pattern that my father-in-law used.
 The white cat in the above photo was made by him for my daughter about 18 years ago.
 The pattern is very simple, can be used by adults and children alike, and requires a few simple materials:

 - Category 4 medium Worsted Weight yarn